Environmental stewardship and lasting friendships in Colorado’s high country.

 Next, we’ll hit the water for a two-day rafting excursion out of Buena Vista.
 With professional guides at the helm, we’ll explore a section of the Arkansas River through Brown’s Canyon.
 Dynamic and fun, our time on the water will provide us with a new perspective on the Colorado landscape.

 At trip end, we’ll look back on two weeks of environmental engagement and exploration.
 More than that, though, we’ll have felt and shared the satisfaction of working together towards a common goal.
 With our trip mates and leaders, we’ll have made a lasting and important impact on the land we explored–and we’ll have made lasting and important friendships with each other.

 Day 1: Trip Start

-We’ll meet in the Denver Airport and drive to our campground just outside of Denver as we acclimate to high mountain living.
-We’ll learn to pack our gear, get to know one another and cook our first meal together.
+We’ll meet in the Denver Airport and head straight out to Leadville to get ready for our first week of work.
+We’ll learn about the high-mountain community, get to know one another and cook our first meal together.

 Days 4-7: Trail Preservation & Creation